micky-meecky/ChatGPT_QA_record/history/english_sentence_maker_23-04-07-12-15-59.md

 [Order in] - 点外卖  To request food delivery from a restaurant or store, so you can enjoy the meal at home or another location.
 #### [Return to Q Index](#section1)

-## <a name="question9"></a>Q9:   Please give me an example including "charge late fees","be a crapshoot","take-out menus","to order in"，“mull over”, "with respect to".
-Storys
+## <a name="question9"></a>Q9:   Please give me an example including "charge late fees","be a crapshoot","take-out menus","to order in"，“mull over”, "with respect to". story-style

 #### A9:
    In a dystopian world ravaged by war, [with respect to] the dwindling food supplies, citizens [mull over] their options